sonstnochwas/configuration/elementaryos/README.md

 ## Assumptions

-For the rest of the documentation we will assume, that user created during base system installation is named `marvin_tpa` and the user created by the playbook is called `earthling`.
+For the rest of the documentation we will assume, that user created during base system installation is named `automation` and the user created by the playbook is called `earthling`.

 The system (PC/Laptop) to be installed is referenced as `TheNewOne`, the Ansible